There’s a full moon, lunar eclipse to go with this weekend’s fireworks

-After the fireworks fly for Independence Day, the buck moon makes its debut early Sunday at 11:44 p.m.
-CST.
+After the fireworks fly for Independence Day, the buck moon makes its debut early Sunday at 12:44 a.m.
+ET.

 “Traditionally, the full moon in July is called the buck moon because a buck’s antlers are in full growth mode at this time,” according to The Old Farmer’s Almanac.